Bikeman868/NPL/docs/OOP_COMPARISON.md

 Lists implemented as arrays are not very efficient in functional languages, because you have to duplicate the array every time you modify it (although as noted above, you don't have to duplicate any of the data structures referenced by the array).
 However data structures that use references are extremely efficient, because the things that reference are immutable, and hence the references can always be copied safely.

 You can write a functional, immutable and efficient list class by making it a list of other lists.
-In this case if a list has a single reference to its only sub-list (which could contain manyt items), our `add` operation returns a new list with two sub-list references, one to the sub-list from the list we were adding to, and another to the list we are adding to it.
+In this case if a list has a single reference to its only sub-list (which could contain many items), our `add` operation returns a new list with two sub-list references, one to the sub-list from the list we were adding to, and another to the list we are adding to it.
 This is illustrated below:

 ![Concatenating immutable lists](immutable-list-concat.jpg)